miriamdosantos/CelesTial/README.md

     3. In the GitHub repository, navigate to the Settings tab;
     4. In Settings scroll down to GitHub pages which opens in a new page;
     5. From the source section drop-down menu, select the Master Branch;
     6. Once the master branch has been selected, the page is automatically refreshed and a display indicates the successful deployment and the link to the address.
+    The live live link can be acess here: [CelesTial](https://miriamdosantos.github.io/CelesTial/)
     ### Cloning Repository Code locally
     * To clone the repository code locally, follow these steps:
     1. Navigate to the Github repository you wish to clone;